chiefwigan/mpi-gce/README.md

 ## Overview

-This project is a simple set of scripts to show how to get microsecond latency between two Google Cloud GCE nodes using Intel MPI (other MPI libraries are available).
+This project is a simple set of scripts to show how to get microsecond latency between two Google Cloud GCE VMs using [Compact Placement](https://medium.com/r/?url=https%3A%2F%2Fcloud.google.com%2Fcompute%2Fdocs%2Finstances%2Fdefine-instance-placement) and Intel MPI libraries (other MPI libraries are available) wihtout using InfiniBand hardware.

 ## Pre-requisites
 - A Google Cloud Platform account
-- Ability to create 2 x c2-standard-60 machines
+- Ability to create 2 x c2-standard-60 machines (smaller machine shapes can be used, but in testing the most powerful shape gave the best results)
 - Sufficient C2 CPU quota in the region of your choice to create the VMs
 - Ability to create a GCS bucket

 ## Files

 - `main.tf` - creates 2 x GCE VMs and a compact placement policy to test MPI latency against
-- `installation-setup.sh` - creates a randomly names bucket an ssh key-pair and copies the bucket and project name across all files as required.
+- `installation-setup.sh` - creates a randomly named bucket an ssh key-pair and copies the bucket and project name across all files as required.
-- `mpi-startup-centos.sh` - sets up the VM and installs IntelMPI via Google's [HPC Tools GitHub repo](https://github.com/GoogleCloudPlatform/hpc-tools.git).
+- `mpi-startup-centos.sh` - sets up the VM and installs Intel MPI via Google's [HPC Tools GitHub repo](https://github.com/GoogleCloudPlatform/hpc-tools.git).
 - `mpi-env-setup.sh` - to be run once one the VM you want to run the latency test from.
 - `variables.sh` - variables for main.tf including region, number of VMs, project id etc.